When regular brushing cleans 60% of the tooth surfaces, it goes without saying that there is a need to use something to clean that remaining 40%.

 The Aquarius is a great balance between features, size and price.

-It does to come in a range of colours, so you need not be stuck with the standard White colour option.
+It does too come in a range of colours, so you need not be stuck with the standard white colour option.

 The best cordless options is the Waterpik WF-03.